Bradford planning matters

 This distinctive geography creates a chain of settlements along the valleys running down into Bradford city.
 Some of these, such as Silsden, have seen rapid expansion through new development in the 2000s, and others, such as Burley-in-Wharfedale, are also under increasing development pressure.
-Saltaire is a World Heritage Site that is also perhaps one of the finest examples of what good urban planning is capable of.
-But all these settlements are plagued by road congestion, and there are significant areas of flood risk too, so the climate challenge is of great concern to the area.
+Saltaire is a World Heritage Site, perhaps one of the finest examples of what good urban planning can be.
+But all these settlements are plagued by road congestion, and there are significant flood risk areas, too, so the climate challenge is of great concern to the area.

-Bradford’s amazing cultural and ethnic diversity is a huge contributor to its character, though different communities experience very different social wellbeing, which is reflected in their differing connections to the countryside and their unequal vulnerability to environmental problems such as air pollution and access to green space.
+Bradford’s amazing cultural and ethnic diversity greatly contributes to its character.
+However, different communities experience very different social well-being, reflected in their different connections to the countryside and unequal vulnerability to environmental problems such as air pollution and access to green space.

-We reviewed the plans and formulated our response which was informed by the local knowledge of network of community groups, interested individuals, Parish and Town Council members about proposed site allocations and other significant local developments that will have an impact their local area.
+We reviewed the plans and formulated our response which was informed by the local knowledge of the network of community groups, interested individuals, and Parish and Town Councils members about proposed site allocations and other significant local developments that will impact their local area.

 We have gathered our consultation response into a report which covers our review of what works and what falls short in the proposals.Read our Bradford Local Plan Consultation Report here

-Our thought processes which explore our response to the Bradford Local Plan consultation are available in the blog posts below.
-They include our manifesto for a ‘Reasonable Alternative’ to the proposals which engages with climate, housing densities and inequalities.
+Our thought processes, which explore our response to the Bradford local plan consultation, are available in the blog posts below.
+They include our manifesto for a ‘Reasonable Alternative’↗ to the proposals which engage with climate, housing densities and inequalities.

-We would love to hear from more people across the district, to develop a network of contacts to work with through the later stages of the consultation process.
-Please do get in touch through Twitter (@cprewestyorks) or through our contact form.
+We would love to hear from more people across the district and to develop a network of contacts to work with through the later stages of the consultation process.
+Please get in touch with us through Twitter (@cprewestyorks) or our contact form↗.